 The GCU Office of Financial Aid reviews satisfactory academic progress (SAP) for each student at the end of each term.
-If the student is not making satisfactory academic progress, notification is sent registered mail informing the student of their noncompliance.
-A student may apply for financial aid reinstatement by submitting a satisfactory academic progress appeal allows the student to explain extenuating or unforeseeable circumstances that may have hindered the student's academic progress.
-Appeals based on extenuating circumstances (i.e., student injury or illness, death of student's relative, and/or other circumstances resulting in undue hardship to student) should be accompanied by documentation of the extenuating circumstances and a description of what has changed that will allow the student to make SAP.
-See Appeal Form for exact guidelines.
+If the student is not making satisfactory academic progress, notification is sent by mail informing the student of their non-compliance.
+A student who was on a SAP Warning in a previous period of enrollment and not meeting the SAP requirements at the end of the next period of enrollment may apply for financial aid reinstatement by submitting a satisfactory academic progress appeal.
+The satisfactory academic progress appeal allows the student to explain extenuating or unforeseeable circumstances that may have hindered the student's academic progress.
+Appeals based on extenuating circumstances (i.e., student injury or illness, death of student's relative, and or other circumstances resulting in undue hardship to the student) should be accompanied by documentation of the extenuating circumstances and a description of what has changed that will allow the student to meet the SAP requirements.

-Step 1: Student must begin the financial aid reinstatement process by downloading the Financial Aid Appeal form from the Office of Financial Aid web page.
+Step 1: The student must begin the financial aid reinstatement process by downloading the Financial Aid Appeal form from the Office of Financial Aid web page.
 Appeals based on extenuating circumstances (i.e., student injury or illness (on the physician's letterhead), death of student's relative, and/or other circumstances resulting in undue hardship to student) should be accompanied by documentation.
-Students indicating that stress or depression was the cause of their satisfactory academic progress not being met must provide medical documentation on the physician's letterhead and signed by the physician.